Ghosi bypoll: SP candidate strengthens lead over BJP rival | Politics

 Ghosi bypoll: SP candidate strengthens lead over BJP rival

-Samajwadi Party candidate Sudhakar Singh strengthened his lead over his BJP rival Dara Singh Chauhan with a margin of 4,067 votes after the fourth round of counting in the Ghosi assembly bypoll in Uttar Pradesh on Friday.According to the Election Commission EC, while Singh has garnered 14,286 votes so far, Chauhan has got 10,219.
+Samajwadi Party candidate Sudhakar Singh strengthened his lead over his BJP rival Dara Singh Chauhan with a margin of 12,139 votes after the 10th round of counting in the Ghosi assembly bypoll in Uttar Pradesh on Friday.According to the Election Commission EC, while Singh has garnered 38,635 votes so far, Chauhan has got 26,496.

 - Country: